 3 pounds (about 8-10 medium) potatoes, washed, pared and sliced thinly to measure around 6 cups

 1 1/2 tsp. salt

 1 small onion, finely chopped (about 1/2 cup)

 3-4 cups chopped (small pieces) cooked, smoked ham

-Divide onion and ham in half, white sauce and potatoes into thirds.
-Start with a very large baking pan that will hold about 14 cups (I use my pampered chef 13x9 inch rectangular stoneware baker).
-Spray with non-stick vegetable spray.
-Place 1/3 of the potatoes evenly on the bottom of the pan, add 1/2 of the ham and onion, 1/3 of the white sauce and 2 cups of shredded cheddar cheese.
-Top with more potatoes, the other half of the onion and ham and 1/3 of the white sauce and 2 cups of cheese.
-Top with a final layer of potatoes and remaining white sauce.
-Reserve the remaining 2 cups of cheese until later.
+Divide onion and ham in half, cheese sauce and potatoes into thirds.
+Start with a very large baking pan that will hold about 3-4 quarts.
+Butter or spray the pan with non-stick vegetable spray.
+Place 1/3 of the potatoes evenly on the bottom of the pan, add 1/2 of the ham and onion, 1/3 of the cheese sauce.
+Top with more potatoes, the other half of the onion and ham and 1/3 of the cheese sauce.
+Top with a final layer of potatoes and remaining cheesesauce.
+Reserve the remaining 1 cup of cheese until later.

-Cover with aluminum foil and place in 350 degree oven (preheated).
-Bake for 30-40 minutes.
-Remove foil, top with remaining cheese and bake an additional 45 minutes.
+Cover with aluminum foil or cover of dish and place in 350 degree oven (preheated).
+Bake for 30 minutes.
+Remove cover, and bake an additional 45 minutes.
 Add shredded cheese on top and bake another 10-15 minutes or until potatoes are tender and everything is bubbly and top is slightly brown.